Skip to main content

 How do students learn to lead?

 In the President’s Sustainability Research Fellowship (PSRF) at Swarthmore College, students learn by leading: by taking stewardship over vital sustainability challenges.
 The program matches motivated students with small teams of staff and faculty mentors to research, develop, and implement projects in a year-long course and associated internship.
 With faculty guidance, students conduct wide-ranging research and write reports, proposals, and/or white papers relevant to their sustainability project.
-Students will hone their skills in collaboration, gain valuable leadership and project management experience, and make meaningful contributions to advancing campus sustainability at Swarthmore.
+Students will hone their skills in collaboration, gain valuable leadership and project management experience, and make meaningful contributions to advancing campus sustainability at Swarthmore and in the surrounding community.
 No previous environmental study or sustainability experience is required to apply, as the PSRF program seeks to encourage students to bring their unique background and develop multifaceted, creative approaches to making change.

 2023-2024 Fellows